oskarth/netpowder/README.md

 limited resources, as well as the project being in the initial stages in terms of satellite deployment.
 If you wish to try out Netpowder, please email `me@oskarth.com` or sign up to the [mailing list](http://netpowder.com/).

+## TODOs and bugs

+- BUG: Writing `open foo/bar` without foo being a directory fails silently.

+- TODO: `open` should automatically do `shell mkdir -p` first.

+- BUG: If you save a file `foo` and then create a directory `foo` it fails silently.
+Super hacky workaround: run `shell rm -r foo` to remove file/directory foo.
+Be careful not to remove anything else.